nikogura/kubectl-ssh-oidc/README.md

 export SSH_USE_AGENT=true   # Default: true
 ```

-### 2. Get SSH Key Fingerprints
+### 2. Get SSH Key Information for Dex Configuration

+The SSH connector supports **two key formats** in Dex configuration.
+You can use either or both:

+#### Format 1: SSH Fingerprints (Recommended)
-You need SSH key fingerprints for the Dex configuration.
+Use SSH fingerprints for the Dex configuration.
 Use standard SSH tooling:

 ```bash
 # For any public key file (most common method)